 The powerful Dual Alarms can be set to any Clock/ Calendar value for a match.
 For instance, every minute, every Tuesday, or 5:23 AM on March 21.
-The alarms can be polled in the Status Register or provide a hardware interrupt (IRQ Pin).
+The alarms can be polled in the Status Register.
 There is a repeat mode for the alarms allowing a periodic interrupt.